Central Valley Greenway

 The total cost of the greenway was approximately $24 million.
 Funding was provided by the government of Canada, the province of British Columbia, TransLink, Metro Vancouver, and the cities of Vancouver, Burnaby, and New Westminster.
 The greenway was catalyzed by a grant given to Better Environmentally Sound Transportation (BEST) by Vancity Credit Union, in recognition of its transportation advocacy efforts, such as advocating for the construction of the greenway.

 Route

 The greenway provides a safe corridor for commuters and a green route to local parks.
-In the Burnaby and New Westminster sections, the route runs near the Millennium SkyTrain Line.
+In the Burnaby and New Westminster sections, the route runs near the SkyTrain's Millennium Line.
 The route follows the Central Valley, providing a remarkably flat route through a hilly region.
 Most sections of the trail, a combination of off-road paths and quality on-street routes, are suitable for many users (pedestrians, commuter and recreational cyclists, wheelchair users, in-line skaters, etc.).
 In Burnaby there are some gravel paths less suitable for in-line skating.
 Sections of the trail in Burnaby passing through Burnaby Lake Regional Park (pedestrian route) and along the Brunette River are open during daylight hours only.